mavlink/qgc-user-guide/README.md

 - Competition-proven at IMAV and EMAV competitions

 QGroundControl runs on Windows, OS X and Linux platforms as well as iOS and Android devices.

+**Note: The QGroundControl user guide is an active work in progress.
+The information provided should be correct, but you may find missing information or incomplete pages.**